dharmab/skyeye/docs/ADMIN.md

 You can change the range at which _any_ hostile air-to-air-capable aircraft is considered a threat using the `--mandatory-threat-radius` flag.
 The default is a reasonable choice for a modern setting, but you may wish to tune this based on mission requirements.

-THREAT calls are repeated if the threat critera are still met after a cooldown period.
+THREAT calls are repeated if the threat criteria are still met after a cooldown period.
 You can change how often the bot rebroadcasts THREAT calls using `--threat-monitoring-interval`.
 To change this to every 90 seconds, use `--threat-monitoring-interval=1m30s`.

 Finally, you can disable this feature entirely with `--threat-monitoring=false`.
 I advise against this, since it greatly decreases situational awareness, but it's your video game and I'm not your dad.